pedromassango/flutter_app_lifecycle/README.md

-# app_lifecycle
+# app_lifecycle: onResume() and onPause()

-A new Flutter project that show you how to detect the app&#x27;s lifecycle
+A new Flutter project that show you how to detect the app&#x27;s lifecycle: onPause, and onResume

 ## Getting Started